How Loud Is Too Loud?

 If you are exposed to continuous noise in your leisure activities or at work, contact us for advice on the latest earplugs and hearing protection methods that will best suit your needs.

 Shield Your Healthy Hearing From Harmful Noise Levels

-Exposure to loud music, either at a concert or via headphones, is particularly dangerous since the sound intensity can sometimes reach 110 to 120 dB.
+Exposure to loud music, either at a concert or via headphones, is particularly dangerous – the sound intensity can sometimes reach 110 to 115 dB HL!
 Power tools and heavy machinery can also produce similarly damaging noise levels.
 The traumatic effect of sudden, very loud sounds, like an explosion or the firing of a gun, poses an even greater risk to your hearing.
 With shotgun fire exceeding 150 dB, unprotected exposure can lead to instantaneous, permanent damage to your hearing.

 The good news is that the damaging noise can usually be avoided by turning down the volume or by wearing quality ear protection.
-See below for several types of custom-fit hearing protection available at Hudson Valley Audiology Center that are substantially more effective and more comfortable than poorly fitting, generic earplugs.
+This option is typically more effective and more comfortable than poorly fitting, generic earplugs!

 See our Custom hearing protection services for several types of custom-fit hearing protection available through our office.